simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 ### Type converters

-You can import and use [type converters]({{ "../Advanced Features/type_converters.md" | pageUrl }}) written in Dart in a moor file.
+You can import and use [type converters]({{ "../Advanced Features/type_converters.md" | pageUrl }}) written in Dart in a drift file.
 Importing a Dart file works with a regular `import` statement.
 To apply a type converter on a column definition, you can use the `MAPPED BY` column constraints:
 ```sql
 CREATE TABLE users (